What the pressure-cooker result means, and what it leaves out

 tender and liquids calmer, while quick release stops cooking sooner.

-Time conversion is easiest for moist-heat dishes where the conventional method is already a simmer or braise.
+The pressure cooker time converter is easiest to apply to moist-heat dishes where the original method is already a simmer or braise.
 Below are practical guidelines to help you

 interpret the output and avoid common pitfalls.